Endometriosis surgery. M’s perspective…

-The bottom line is that the more awareness we spread, the more women like us will push for a diagnosis, and the more women that are found to suffer from the disease, the more likely the government will put more money into research to find alternative treatments or a cure.
+The bottom line is that the more awareness we spread, the more women like us will push for a diagnosis with endometriosis surgery, and the more women that are found to suffer from the disease, the more likely the government will put more money into research to find alternative treatments or a cure.

 Of course, there are also charitable organizations that can help raise money for this, but there aren’t that many for endometriosis.

-In fact, there is only one endometriosis charity that I know of in the UK and that is Endometriosis UK, where I have gotten nearly all of my knowledge about the subject from, and I regularly attend their support meetings in the London area.
+In fact, there is only one endometriosis charity that I know of in the UK and that is Endometriosis UK, where I have gotten nearly all of my knowledge about the subject, and I regularly attend their support meetings in the London area.

 If it wasn’t for them I honestly don’t know where I would be!

-But if you don’t have an access to nearby support groups I would really recommend a book that helped me understand this whole process:
+But if you don’t have access to nearby support groups I would really recommend two books that helped me understand this whole process…

-This book has changed my life!
-I struggled with her diagnosis and having nowhere to turn to for knowledge and advice.
+This book has really changed my wife’s life!
+She struggled with her diagnosis and had nowhere to turn to for knowledge and advice.
 This book has everything you need to know to prepare you for what’s ahead in terms of symptoms, treatment, and managing your endometriosis.
 We truly cannot recommend it enough!
-This book is worth every single penny!
+This book is definitely worth every single penny!